 Details are available at Wageningen University’s website, according to your country of origin, click on one of the links below:

-- Application deadline for applicants who wish to qualify for NFP: 15 January 2018.
+- Please note that fellowship programmes may require an earlier application.
 Depending on your nationality and Master programme the fellowship application deadline can differ.
 We advise you to check www.grantfinder.nl for the latest information concerning the different fellowships.

 - EU nationals Application deadline: 1 July 2018